Calculate Ph From Buffer Solution

 The logarithm in the Henderson-Hasselbalch equation represents the ratio of the conjugate base to the weak acid.
 This ratio is crucial in determining the buffer's pH.

 • When [A⁻] = [HA], log ([A⁻]/[HA]) = log(1) = 0, and pH = pKa.
-This means that when the concentrations of the conjugate base and weak acid are equal, the pH of the buffer is equal to the pKa of the weak acid.
+Basically, when the concentrations of the conjugate base and weak acid are equal, the pH of the buffer is equal to the pKa of the weak acid.
 This is the point of maximum buffering capacity.

 • When [A⁻] < [HA], log ([A⁻]/[HA]) < 0, and pH < pKa.
 The pH of the buffer will be lower than the pKa.